 Our evaluation criteria are designed for each new product, service, or practice that our testing team tries.
 We establish these criteria to give you the most information we can in a succinct and useful manner.
 Most important to us in evaluating meal replacements are their taste and texture.
 After all, if these foods aren’t at least somewhat enjoyable to consume, you likely won’t stick with them for very long.
 Nutrition is a close second in its influence over our decision-making, and we base this determination on the ingredients present and on the deep research we’ve done in the nutritional space.

 For most people, the nutrition any meal replacement can provide is paramount.
 To compare Huel and Soylent's nutrition profiles, we broke down each company's ingredients and studied all of the available scientific literature that examines recommended dose efficacy, side effects, and more.
-We also considered things like calorie content and macronutrient balance in making our decision.
+We also considered things like calorie content and macronutrient balance in making our decision.2

-In evaluating the cost of Soylent and Huel meal replacement products, we broke prices down to the meal for as exacting a comparison as possible.
+In evaluating the cost of Soylent and Huel meal replacement products, we broke prices down to the meal for as exact a comparison as possible.
 We also took into account potential shipping charges and savings available through bundling or subscription platforms.
 We were glad to see that both companies offered a discount program for certain professions, but the programs aren’t quite created equally.